suolapeikko/suolapeikko.github.io/md/cli.md

 How to create SSH keys and add them to authorized hosts list on the server
 --------------------------------------------------------------------------------

-Create SSH keys with custom name and passphrase
+Create SSH keys with custom name and passphrase:

 `ssh-keygen -t rsa`

-SSH into your host and create .ssh directory with correct rights
+SSH into your host and create .ssh directory with correct rights:

 `mkdir .ssh`

 `chmod 700 .ssh`

-Create authorized_keys file to .ssh and add rights
+Create authorized_keys file to .ssh and add rights:

 `cd .ssh`